Motown Record Company, the first large Black-owned music company in America, was founded.

-Soulful tunes flowed from the label's top artists including Diana Ross & the Supremes, Smokey Robinson & the Miracles, Stevie Wonder, the Temptations, Marvin Gaye, Michael Jackson & the Jackson 5, Gladys Knight & the Pips, and Lionel Richie & the Commodores.
+Soulful tunes flowed from the label's top artists including Diana Ross and the Supremes, Smokey Robinson and the Miracles, Stevie Wonder, the Temptations, Marvin Gaye, Michael Jackson and the Jackson 5, Gladys Knight and the Pips, and Lionel Richie and the Commodores.
 Motown's artists had the crossover power to break through racial divides of the era.

 Gordy started in the industry as a Detroit-based songwriter who later took on production and publishing to keep more of the revenues from the label's chart toppers.
 After forming his first label, Tamla, he was encouraged to create Motown Records to promote Black pop sounds to the mainstream audience.

-Smokey & the Miracles' "Shop Around" was the label's first hit song.
+Smokey and the Miracles' "Shop Around" was the label's first hit song.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.